-The Macquarie University NMR Facility is located within the Department of Chemistry and Biomolecular Science (Building F7B).
+The Macquarie University NMR Facility is located within the Department of Molecular Sciences (Building F7B).

 After completing an exciting refurbishment project at the end of 2016, the NMR Facility is now home to two brand new instruments as well as Australia's first parahydrogen generator.
 These new instruments join the 600 MHz Cryoplatform in supporting the solution-state NMR requirements of our researchers (see Instruments), including in-situ photolysis experiments where light is transmitted to the sample volume by means of a fibre optic cable.
 Works are underway to extend our capabilities to include solid-state experiments, so watch this space.